Security Camera FAQs

 Q. Who is responsible for paying for cameras?

 A. The campus is responsible for purchasing the general area outdoor cameras.
-The exit and entrance doors and interior cameras are the responsibility of the unit and/or departments.
+The exit and entrance doors and interior cameras are the responsibility of colleges, units and/or departments.